 Anticonvulsants have been used in the management of pain since the 1960s.
 There is strong evidence that anticonvulsants are useful in reducing neuropathic pain, especially when the pain is lancinating or burning.
 They act by suppressing the spontaneous neuronal discharges and neuronal hyperexcitability that occur after nerve injury and may also have a central effect.

 Gabapentin is currently widely used for neuropathic pain.
 It is FDA approved for the treatment of diabetic painful polyneuropathy and postherpetic neuralgia.
 Its mechanisms of action are still not fully defined, but it is effective in relieving indexes of allodynia and hyperalgesia in animal models.
+Sometimes, gabapentin is used for persistent post-operative and post-traumatic pain.

 Other antiepileptics, such as phenytoin, clonazepam, valproic acid, topiramate, tiagabine, and oxcarbazepine, also have antihyperalgesic and antinociceptive effects, and are used for neuropathic pain.